Serious Sam: The First Encounter: Reception

 Serious Sam: The First Encounter received "generally favorable reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 87/100 based on thirty-one critic reviews.
-Several critics described the game as a return to older first-person shooters like Doom and Duke Nukem 3D as the genre had since matured to be more story-focused, as it is in Half-Life.
-John Bye (Eurogamer), Dave Woods (PC Zone), and Chris Kramer (Daily Radar) likened the game's intensity to that of Doom and opined it excelled that of Kiss: Psycho Circus: The Nightmare Child, which had been released in the year prior with a similar approach to enemy wave design.
-GameSpys Allen Eccles believed the game to have more enemies than any other game and lauded the skill it required to defeat them.
+Several critics described the game as a return to older first-person shooters like Doom and Duke Nukem 3D as the genre had since become more story-focused, as in Half-Life.
+John Bye (Eurogamer), Dave Woods (PC Zone), and Chris Kramer (Daily Radar) likened the game's intensity to that of Doom and opined it exceeded that of Kiss: Psycho Circus: The Nightmare Child, which had been released the year prior with a similar approach to enemy wave design.
+GameSpys Allen Eccles believed the game had more enemies than any other game and lauded the skill required to defeat them.
 Chris Gardiner, writing for Games Domain, similarly highlighted the challenge the game posed.
 Kevin Giacobbi of GameZone said the difficulty options were well-balanced for various player skill levels.
 In contrast, Woods felt harder modes were too difficult while the easier modes were not challenging enough.

 James Cottee (PC PowerPlay) said the game became tiresome after several hours of play, while Shawn Sparks (GameRevolution) considered it repetitive after an adrenaline rush.
 Charles Herold similarly noted in The New York Times that, due to its simple gameplay, the game merely made battles more difficult, not more interesting.
 According to Brett Todd of Computer Games Magazine, making battles increasingly comprise more enemies only highlighted a repetitive formula.
-Contrarily, Robert Howarth of Voodoo Extreme believed the game was challenging and enjoyable despite its repetitions, while Bye, Greg Kasavin (GameSpot), and Tal Blevins (IGN) stated any repetitiveness was compensated for by the large arsenal and variety in encounters.
+Conversely, Robert Howarth of Voodoo Extreme believed the game was challenging and enjoyable despite its repetition, while Bye, Greg Kasavin (GameSpot), and Tal Blevins (IGN) stated any repetitiveness was compensated for by the large arsenal and variety in encounters.
 Woods and Cottee bemoaned the game was too short.
 Gardiner criticised the puzzle sequences as too trivial.
 Serious Engine was commended for its ability to render large outdoor scenes, which Kasavin and Blevins felt suited the action-oriented gameplay well.
 Cottee and Blevins particularly commended the engine for displaying many enemies without noticeable performance issues.
-Still, Gardiner deplored that several features of the engine had been scarcely used in the game.
+Gardiner deplored that several features of the engine had been scarcely used in the game.